 PART 1: THE MUSIC AND SOUND CATEGORIES

-This hostless and apparently commercial-hampered and time-constrained 91st Academy Awards arrive on Sunday, February 25th.
-It’s time to breakdown each category and put some stone cold predictions into digital ink.
-Throughout the busy awards season, this website’s 2019 Awards Tracker has been my workspace to tally all the early award winners.
-That prognostication data is cited in these predictions.
-This column examines the music and sound categories of score, score, sound mixing, and sound editing.
-As I say every year, stick with me and I will win you your Oscar pool!
+The short turnaround 92nd Academy Awards arrive host-free for the second consecutive year on Sunday, February 9th, barely a month after nominations were announced.
+The pace has added excitement and urgency right on down to my website’s 2020 Awards Tracker.
+Let’s start calling some winners.
+As always, that prognostication data is cited in these predictions.
+This column examines the music and sound categories of score, song, sound mixing, and sound editing.
+As I say every year, stick with me and I will win you your Oscar pool.

 BEST ORIGINAL SCORE